benjso/team_project-2/README.md

 The cost of living index data is merged to the salary data on Country name.
 The cost of living data is from https://www.numbeo.com/cost-of-living/rankings_by_country.jsp?title=2024, using the Cost of Living by Country data for year 2024.

 2. Issues to solve:
-Multi-classification issue: Predict the salary bins/buckets at 10000 interval.
+Multi-classification issue: Predict the salary bins/buckets at 10000 intervals.
 Regression issue: Use availalbe predictors to predict the target value Salary.

 3. Approach used to solve the issue and reason